Creating content that people want to share isn’t easy.

 So today I’m going to share a technique that covers both content creation and promotion, and has been working really well for me lately.

-It’s a nearly surefire route to getting traffic, social shares, and backlinks for any blog post you use it on.
+It’s a nearly surefire route to getting traffic, social shares, and backlinks for any article you use it on.

-I’m calling it the “Double Survey Technique,” and the first article I created with it resulted in total traffic to this site increasing by 843% in the first week:
+I’m calling it the “Double Survey Technique,” and the first blog post I created with it resulted in total traffic to this site increasing by 843% in the first week:

 And even after that first big spike of visitors cooled off, my total traffic remained more than 2x what it was before the post.